kierandidi/kdidi_webpage/_projects/terraform-module.md

 That is why we created the Terraform module: It takes care of all the IAM roles, bucket policies etc. and even adds some nice features such as uploading your virtual environments and your source code to the cloud.
 ## How to use our Terraform module

-After installing Terraform, the process is quite straightforward: You create a main.tf file in your working directory in which you also locate the compressed virtual environment and your source code folder (see the [usage notes](https://registry.terraform.io/modules/kierandidi/emrserverless/aws/1.0.0)) with content similar to the following:
+After installing Terraform, the process is quite straightforward: You create a main.tf file in your working directory in which you also locate the compressed virtual environment and your source code folder (see the [usage notes](https://registry.terraform.io/modules/kierandidi/emrserverless/aws/1.0.0) or the paragraph below for more info) with content similar to the following:

 ~~~terraform
 # file: "main.tf"